ldaniel/Practicing-Julia/README.md

 # Practicing-Julia
-Learning different stuff in Julia, like data science and machine learning
+Learning different stuff in Julia, like data science and machine learning.